PoolDown/WeatherModServerWebsitePD/README.md

 The IP for the server is: IP Goes Here

-Oh and the download link is the download .zip button on top!
+Oh and the download link for the mods is the download .zip button on top!